-- Will a best-of-breed solution work well for me, or should I go for an all-in-one solution?
+- Will, a best-of-breed solution work well for me, or should I go for an all-in-one solution?

-While finding answers to these questions will make your job a lot easier, there is another approach or say, checklist that can further simplify the process for you.
+While finding answers to these questions will make your job a lot easier, there is another approach or say, a checklist that can further simplify the process for you.
 It is described in an article in BCG Gamma (Data Science & Analytics group of BCG Consulting).

 So, the personalization stack can be majorly grouped into layers, and tools/solutions can be selected accordingly: